-There was a time when most gyms in London were functional, slightly clinical looking places that came with a whiff of sweat and chlorine about them.
-They certainly weren't the sort of place you’d choose to hang out in on a Friday night.
+There was a time when most gyms in London were functional, clinical-looking places that had a whiff of sweat and chlorine about them.
+They certainly weren't the sort of places you’d choose to hang out in on a Friday night.
 What a difference a few years makes.
-Today the best gyms in London feel closer to nightclubs or fancy restaurants – some have DJs, others schedule ‘raves' and more than a few have comfy leather armchairs.
-In short: exercise has never been so much fun, whether you're after a bit of boxing, swimming or spinning.
-But where do you start?
-By taking a look at our round-up of the best gyms in London, of course.
+Today the best gyms in London feel closer to nightclubs or fancy restaurants – some have DJs, others schedule ‘raves’.

 RECOMMENDED: London's best free fitness classes